 Other sources for uniform items include online surplus retailers, the McChord Thrift Store, and the Air Force Clothing Sales Department at the McChord Base Exchange.

 Can I learn to fly in CAP?

 Civil Air Patrol Cadets can earn up to a solo pilot rating in Civil Air Patrol gliders and powered aircraft, with CAP instructors.
-Powered private-pilot instruction beyond this level is up to the individual, but many people meet their flight instructors through CAP, and instrument instruction can be conducted in CAP aircraft.
+Scholarships are available for cadets to earn powered private-pilot instruction beyond this level.
+Cadets may also meet up with flight instructors through CAP and work toward becoming a private pilot at significantly reduced cost.

 Instruction up to private glider pilot can be given in CAP gliders.
-There is also a national balloon pilot activity at which Cadets can learn to fly hot air balloons.
+There is also a national balloon pilot activity at which Cadets can learn to fly hot air balloons (primarily in the Southwestern United States).
 Cadets won't usually begin this level of flight instruction immediately.
 Slots at flight training activities are competitive, so Cadets need to progress in the Cadet Program and must meet the minimum age requirements of 14 for gliders and 16 for powered aircraft.
 However, cadets are encouraged to start glider and powered orientation flights as soon as they join, with no minimum age.

 I'm not interested in flying, is CAP really for me?

 CAP is a great organization for young people with a wide variety of aspirations.
 Many CAP Cadets have limited or no interest in flying, but have equally rewarding Cadet careers because of the range of activities available to them.